 Innovation and Impact

-Through a comprehensive Request for Proposal (RFP) and Task Force process, initially launched in 2019 and expanded for 2020, Federation has called on organizations across Greater Washington to dream big and think strategically about the impact they can make in strengthening Jewish life and furthering the community.
-We remain eager to see new initiatives take root, to cultivate new partnerships, and to increase collaboration between our communal organizations in alignment with Federation.
+Through a comprehensive Request for Proposal (RFP) and Task Force process, initially launched in 2019 and expanded for 2020, Federation called on organizations across Greater Washington to dream big and think strategically about the impact they can make in strengthening Jewish life and furthering the community.
+We are excited to see new initiatives take root, to cultivate new partnerships, and to increase collaboration between our communal organizations in alignment with Federation.

-As we continue to focus on our strategic priority areas of Engaging the Next Generation, Strengthening Jewish Life in Northern Virginia, we are grateful for the generosity of the donors who have contributed more than $1 million to dedicate to this important work in the coming year.
+As we continue to focus on our strategic priority areas of Engaging the Next Generation and Strengthening Jewish Life in Northern Virginia, we are grateful for the generosity of the donors who have contributed more than $1 million to dedicate to this important work in 2019 and for the coming year.
 In partnership with our Task Forces of volunteer leaders for Next Gen Engagement and Strengthening Jewish Life in Northern Virginia, our second Innovation & Impact Request for Proposals was released in December 2019.